Wil van Gogh

-Wilhelmina (Wil) Jacoba van Gogh ([ʋɪl(ɦɛlˈminaː jaːˈkoːbaː) vɑŋ ˈɣɔx]; 16 March 1862 – 17 May 1941) was a nurse, teacher of scripture, and early Dutch feminist.
-She is the youngest and best-known sister of artist Vincent van Gogh, with whom he was close, and the art dealer Theo van Gogh.
+Wilhelmina Jacoba van Gogh ([ʋɪl(ɦɛlˈminaː jaːˈkoːbaː) vɑŋ ˈɣɔx]; 16 March 1862 – 17 May 1941) was a nurse, teacher of scripture, and early Dutch feminist.
+She was the youngest and best-known sister of artist Vincent van Gogh, who she was close to, and the art dealer Theo van Gogh.

 Life

-Wilhelmina Jacoba van Gogh was born on 16 March 1862 in Zundert in the Netherlands, daughter of Theodorus van Gogh and Anna Cornelia Carbentus.
+Wilhelmina Jacoba van Gogh was born on 16 March 1862, in Zundert, Netherlands, daughter of Theodorus van Gogh and Anna Cornelia Carbentus.
 She had three brothers Vincent, Theo, and Cor, and two sisters Elisabeth (Lise) and Anna.
 Wil and Vincent were close at an early age.
 They both had difficulties at school, both "rejected society's prevailing norms" and were "socially engaged and very creative," and "struggled with their mental health, which they discussed openly with each other."
-Wil never married or had children.
+Van Gogh never married or had children.

-During the first part of her life Wil van Gogh served her family and others, nursing the sick.
-When her mother broke her leg, Wil nursed her to health, with Vincent saying in a letter, "What Wil does is exemplary, exemplary.
+During the first part of her life, Van Gogh served her family and others, nursing the sick.
+When her mother broke her leg, Van Gogh nursed her to health, with Vincent saying in a letter, "What Wil does is exemplary, exemplary.
 I shan't easily forget that."
-When her brother Theo married Jo van Gogh-Bonger, who was later to play such a crucial role in promoting Vincent's posthumous reputation, Wil was helpful to the couple, staying with them in Paris.
+When her brother Theo married Jo van Gogh-Bonger, who was later to play such a crucial role in promoting Vincent's posthumous reputation, Van Gogh was helpful to the couple, staying with them in Paris.
 After the birth of Theo and Jo's baby, Vincent Willem, she spent over a month helping out the new mother.
 The doctor remarked on her care of Jo, saying she "was much too good to get married," but Theo wrote to Vincent saying he hoped she would.
 Theo took her to the house of painter Edgar Degas, with whom he had a good relationship as an art dealer.
-Although Degas was often a difficult person, he took to Wil during the visit, bringing out many works of art.
+Although Degas was often a difficult person, he took to Van Gogh during the visit, bringing out many works of art.
 Theo wrote that "she had a good eye for female nudes."